xlladdins/xll/docs/Excel4MacrosQ-S.md

 **Related Function**

-FONT.PROPERTIES   Applies a font to the selection
+FONT.PROPERTIES&nbsp;&nbsp;&nbsp;Applies a font to the selection

 Return to [top](#Q)